 Equip your developers with relevant knowledge on authentication-related vulnerabilities!
 Our library of 650+ exercises covers the most popular programming languages and security topics, using both guided tutorials and more difficult challenges.
 We make it easy for you to find, assign, and track your developers’ progress on Avatao’s interactive authentication training modules.
-Check out some of our extensive content below!

 What is Authentication?